Farshooter92/GroovyGame/README.md

 This project was created so I could get some practice with implementing a scripting language into LibGDX.

 ##Installation
 All the source files are included in the project.
 You will have to configure the project to work with your system.
 It's a pain but has to be done because every development environment is going to be a little different.
 The project was created utilizing JDK 1.7.80.
+You will need Groovy to run this.

 Videos on getting you up and running with LibGDX: